testvon/alecsatin.github.io/_posts/2016-01-11-science-fiction-evolution.md

 The idea of life arising by pure chance is a mathematical impossibility.
 Darwinian evolution is science fiction - a false religious belief - touted as fact.

-**Please note:** If your're reading this in an email or RSS feed, you must [visit the website](/ever-wonder/science-fiction-evolution/){: .btn .btn--warning} to watch the video.
+**Please note:** If you're reading this in an email or RSS feed, you must [visit the website](http://www.alecsatin.com/ever-wonder/science-fiction-evolution/){: .btn .btn--warning} to watch the video.
 {: .notice}

 You can watch Ben Stein's full documentary, _Expelled_, here: